AbeelLab/cs4255/bwa-doc.md

 4- Calculate array O'(.,.) from B'

-You can then calculate inexact matches of string W with referece X with no more than z differences (missmatches or gaps) by Following [Algorithm 1].
+You can then calculate inexact matches of string W with referece X with no more than z differences (missmatches or gaps) by Following below algorithm.

 ![Algorithm 1](https://i.imgur.com/tbqGFMo.png)